Cataract Eye Surgery

 You will be discharged from surgery several hours after the procedure into the care of a family or a friend.
 Do not attempt to drive yourself home immediately after the surgery.
 A protective shield is placed over the eye to keep it safe in the early stages of your cataract surgery recovery.

-Your first post-operative appointment will be the following day by Dr Skalicky; the eye dressing will be removed and your first eye drops will be administered.
+Your first post-operative appointment will be the following day by A/Prof Skalicky; the eye dressing will be removed, and your first eye drops will be administered.

-Dr Skalicky will have a strict eye-care routine for you to follow.
-You will administer prescription eyedrops four times a day, tobrex (an antibiotic) for 1 week and predneferine forte (an anti-inflammatory agent) for 4 weeks.
+A/Prof Skalicky will have a strict eye-care routine for you to follow.
+You will administer prescription eyedrops four times a day, chlorsig (an antibiotic) for one week and predneferine forte (an anti-inflammatory agent) for four weeks.

-4 weeks post-surgery, you will have a final review appointment with Dr Skalicky and then you can get updated spectacles from your Optometrist.
+Four weeks post-surgery, you will have a final review appointment with A/Prof Skalicky, and then you can get updated spectacles from your Optometrist.
 It is important to wait until the eyes are fully recovered prior to making new glasses.

 Accreditations & Credentials